rvarga4/fewd/slides/unit1.md

 * that's us!
 * builds websites from the ground up by hand
-* typocally self-taught or computer science background
+* typically self-taught or computer science background
 * clean code and technically sound
 * HTML, CSS, JavaScript